University of Arizona Mt. Lemmon SkyCenter

 Availability: Program not available July 15-Sept.
 1 due to unpredictable weather.
-Deposit: 20% of total group price due upon making reservation.
+Deposit: 20% of total group price due upon making a reservation.
 If the group cancels less than 24 hours prior, the deposit will not be refunded.
-Balance due on day of tour.
+Balance due on the day of the tour.

 Sample Menu: Catered dinner: Prices and menus vary, from barbecue settings to elegant sit-downs.
 Box dinner: Turkey or vegetarian sandwich, bottled water, fruit, chips, and cookie.

 Kitt Peak National Observatory